The number of active advertisers using the Facebook Ads Manager more than doubled from 3 Million in 2016 to 9 Million in 2020.

 However, you can also make projections for other campaign objectives to fit your media planning needs.

 For this awareness campaigns, the target is to reach users a minimum of 3 times in a 7-day window.
 You can adjust this as needed.

 Select your Ad Account

 Select an existing or build a new audience.

-Here you can define your ad schedule (read; dayparting).
-For example, if you are marketing in the B2B space, you might want these only to run M-F.
+Define your ad schedule (read; day-parting).
+For example, if you are marketing in the B2B space, you can decide to only run this campaign Monday through Friday.

 Format and Placements

 If you don’t run campaigns on automatic placements select your ad and ad set placement setting to match your campaign ad and ad set settings.

 Once you are satisfied with all of your settings duplicate the version created.
 Then you can use it as a base to work off for version 2.

 Let’s change the budget in version 2 to $30,000 so that we can compare reach against the $50,000 budget.